 KCHR library have brought all the documents under computerized bibliographic control using KOHA software.
 Online Public Access Catalogue (OPAC) search is provided to readers from the computers available in the library.
-Users can save valuable time on using KCHR OPAC (Online Public Access Catalogue) for books, magazines, journals, articles and non-book materials.
+Users can save their valuable time by using KCHR OPAC (Online Public Access Catalogue) for locating books, magazines, journals, articles and non-book materials.

 STEPS OF SEARCHING OPAC

 Following are the access points to search the Books and Thesis in the catalogue.

 To search the OPAC you can enter the keywords such as subject, author, title etc.

 When you can’t find the most appropriate material with a general search, you can move to the Advanced Search page by clicking on the Search option on the persistent toolbar.

 The Advanced Search page offers many ways to limit the results of your search.
 You can search using the Boolean operators AND, OR, and NOT; limit by item type, year and language, subtypes audience, content, format, or additional content types; by location and by availability.

 In this section you can choose among the many indexes by clicking on the arrow in the first box.
 The blank box that follows is where you enter your first search term or terms.
 On the second line, you can choose the Boolean operator you want to use in your search.
 The options are ‘and’, ‘or’, and ‘not’.
 Then, you would again choose the index to search, followed by the second term or terms.
 If you have more concepts you want to include in your search, you can click the [+] to add another line for your search.

 A sample search is shown next, followed by its results:

 When you use the Boolean operators to broaden or narrow a search, remember the action of each operator.
 The ‘and’ operator narrows the results you’ll retrieve because the search will retrieve the records that include all your search terms.
 The ‘or’ operator expands the results because the search will look for occurrences of all of your search terms.
 The ‘not’ operator excludes records with the term that follows the operator.